 Make ’Em Sweat — The Biology of Body Odor

 Everyone’s got body odor — even those who think their (pits) don’t stink.
 But not all odors are repulsive or the kind easy to get rid of with a stick of Degree.
 The biology behind body odor is pretty tricky, but it's partially based on three types of glands that contribute to odors.
 Sweat glands exist all over the body and kick into gear when we exercise, become overheated, or feel anxious.
 Sebaceous glands are also found throughout the body and only start producing their oily liquid during puberty.
 Apocrine glands, located mostly in the armpit and pubic regions, also start acting up around adolescence and can cause some serious stink.
 Steroids in apocrine secretions, especially the ones that come from the armpit, are some of the biggest culprits behind adult B.O.
 But — here's a real shocker — sweat and other secretions don’t actually smell.
-Sweat, sebaceous, and apocrine glands secrete volatile organic chemicals, and odors arise when these "VOCs" interact with bacteria on the skin, in hair follicles, and in the mouth.
+Sweat, sebaceous, and apocrine glands secrete volatile organic compounds, and odors arise when these "VOCs" interact with bacteria on the skin, in hair follicles, and in the mouth.

 While it might be possible to avoid bad B.O. by steering clear of certain foods, how we smell is largely based on genetic factors.
 Studies have found identical twins smell pretty much the same, even when they don’t live together Body odour of monozygotic human twins: a common pattern of odorant carboxylic acids released by a bacterial aminoacylase from axilla secretions contributing to an inherited body odour type.
 Kuhn, F., Natsch, A. Analytical Chemistry, Duebendorf, Switzerland.
 Journal of the Royal Society 2009;6:377-92..
 Ethnic background also comes into play: People of East Asian descent tend to sweat less and have less body odor than those of African and European descent A strong association of axillary osmidrosis with the wet earwax type determined by genotyping of the ABCC11 gene.
 Nakano, M., Nobutomo, M., Akiyoshi, H., et al. Department of Reconstruction and Plastic Surgery, Nagasaki University Graduate School of Biomedical Sciences, Nagasaki, Japan.
 BMC Genetics 2009;10:42..
 And elementary school girls are right that boys stink, since men tend to have stronger body odor than women.